npm init <package-spec> (same as `npx <package-spec>)npm init <@scope> (same as `npx <@scope>/create`)aliases: create, innit

 .+-- package.json`-- packages+-- a| `-- package.json`-- my-react-app+-- README+-- package.json`-- ...

-command to work on an unclean git repository.npm cache clean
+npm version command to work on an unclean git repository.npm cache clean.engines declaration requiring a

 Useful when logging in to or out of a private registry: